ehsanidev/Introduction-to-Algorithms/Introduction-to-Algorithms.md

   ### Example: Birthday Problem Algorithm
   - Jason Ku explains a method to solve the birthday problem: detecting if any two students share a birthday.
   - The algorithm proposed involves interviewing students sequentially, maintaining a record of birthdays checked, and returning a match if found.
-  ### Proving Algorithm Correctness- Correctness of an algorithm can be established through rigorous checks, such as:
+  ### Proving Algorithm Correctness
+  - Correctness of an algorithm can be established through rigorous checks, such as:
     - Trying out various input combinations to validate outputs.
     - Using **induction** for larger sets, establishing that if the algorithm holds for the first K inputs, it continues to hold as more inputs are included.
   - The steps of an inductive proof involve:
     1. Establishing a base case.
     2. Formulating an inductive hypothesis.